guarzo/wanderer-kills/examples/README.md

 ### Connection Issues

 - Verify the WebSocket URL and port
-- Check that your API token is valid
 - Ensure the server is running and accessible

 ### Subscription Issues